assemble/assemble/README.md

 You might also be interested in these projects from [@doowb](https://github.com/doowb) and [@jonschlinkert](https://github.com/jonschlinkert):

-* [boilerplate](https://www.npmjs.com/package/boilerplate): Tools and conventions for authoring and publishing boilerplates that can be generated by any build… [more](https://www.npmjs.com/package/boilerplate) | [homepage](http://boilerplates.io)
+* [boilerplate](https://www.npmjs.com/package/boilerplate): Tools and conventions for authoring and publishing boilerplates that can be generated by any build… [more](http://boilerplates.io) | [homepage](http://boilerplates.io "Tools and conventions for authoring and publishing boilerplates that can be generated by any build system or generator.")
-* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate)
+* [generate](https://www.npmjs.com/package/generate): The Santa Claus machine for GitHub projects.
+Scaffolds out new projects, or creates any kind… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "The Santa Claus machine for GitHub projects.
+Scaffolds out new projects, or creates any kind of required file or document from any given templates or source materials.")
-* [scaffold](https://www.npmjs.com/package/scaffold): Conventions and API for creating declarative configuration objects for project scaffolds - similar in format… [more](https://www.npmjs.com/package/scaffold) | [homepage](https://github.com/jonschlinkert/scaffold)
+* [scaffold](https://www.npmjs.com/package/scaffold): Conventions and API for creating declarative configuration objects for project scaffolds - similar in format… [more](https://github.com/jonschlinkert/scaffold) | [homepage](https://github.com/jonschlinkert/scaffold "Conventions and API for creating declarative configuration objects for project scaffolds - similar in format to a grunt task, but more portable, generic and can be used by any build system or generator - even gulp.")
-* [update](https://www.npmjs.com/package/update): Easily keep anything in your project up-to-date by installing the updaters you want to use… [more](https://www.npmjs.com/package/update) | [homepage](https://github.com/update/update)
+* [update](https://www.npmjs.com/package/update): Easily keep anything in your project up-to-date by installing the updaters you want to use… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Easily keep anything in your project up-to-date by installing the updaters you want to use and running `update` in the command line!
+Update the copyright date, licence type, ensure that a project uses your latest eslint or jshint configuration, remove dep")
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used… [more](https://www.npmjs.com/package/verb) | [homepage](https://github.com/verbose/verb)
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ## Similar projects